edgio-docs/edgio-docs/guides/gatsby.md

 gatsby new gatsby-site https://github.com/gatsbyjs/gatsby-starter-hello-world
 ```

 You should now have a working Gatsby site.
-Run `gatsby serve` to see the application running on `localhost:8000`.
+Run `gatsby develop` to see the application running on `localhost:8000`.

 To deploy your Gatsby on Moovweb XDN: